Sbagni/leaflet-challenge/README.md

 **Leaflet Challenge**

-The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment;
+The USGS is responsible to provide scientific data about natural hazards, the health of our ecosystems and environment;
 and the impacts of climate and land-use.
-A sample screenshot of the data:
+The screenshot below shows the data:

 ![image data](https://github.com/Sbagni/leaflet-challenge/blob/master/3-Data.png)